dfranx/SHADERed/README.md

  - shader & theme "store"
    - a place where you can upload your shaders or themes and see other peoples creations
  - "Export as DirectX/OpenGL application" option (.cpp file)
  -  compute and tesselation shaders
  - render your shader to a video file
  - buffers read from file or built using in-app buffer editor
  - magnifier tool & pixel inspector
- - text geometry
  - debugger
- - built-in FXAA

 Except those large features, I am also planning to do some small QoL changes:
+ - fix "Show the error list window when a build finishes with errors" option
+ - add "Hide the error list window when a build doesn't hve any errors" option
+ - remove everything FXAA related
- - CodeEditorUI loses focus when pressing ALT keys
+ - CodeEditorUI loses focus when pressing ALT keys on linux
  - name already taken when creating item thru CreateItemUI? then color the "Name:" label red
  - add Options -> Project -> Disable clear
  - feature such as "Change variables" for items but for changing textures -> render textured 3D models easily (have an option to set up everything automatically)